Qiskit/RFCs/0030-simple-classical-representations.md

 It is not possible to overload the behaviour of the Python Boolean operators (`not`, `and` and `or`) for classes, which is why the bitwise operations `~` and `&` are used instead (with the corresponding precedence frustrations).
 Within the `expr.build()` context, the magic methods of `ClassicalRegister` and `Clbit` will be temporarily overridden to be an eager builder interface for the syntax tree given above.
-This means that the expressions will not need to be bound to variables in order to use them, as the resulting objects will be well-defined and the correct tree form.
+This means that `expr.build()` context can just contain the entire circuit construction without any changes to `QuantumCircuit`; nothing magic happens on exit of the builder context except for tidying up the monkey-patched methods.
 For example, it will be valid to do

 ```python